paramraghavan/Data-Engineering-and-Analytics-with-AWS/README.md

 - AWS Kinesis Kinesis Analytics for IOT devices, data streams.
 Kinesis Analytics - continuously reads and process streaming data in real time, (You write application code in a language supported by Apache Flink) to process the incoming streaming data and produce output.
 Then, Kinesis Data Analytics writes the output to a configured destination, in our case S3
 - AWS Glue Crawler
 - AWS Snowball - used for one time bulk transfer from on premise to S3
-- Custom code - for example Java or python code which moves data from on premise to S3
+- Custom code  processing includes collecting, cleaning, transforming, and loading data into an analytic data store using for example Java or python code which moves data from on premise to S3

 ## Storage
 - S3, this is used for storage and data here should be not be replicated but should be shared across accounts u